mmisw/mmiorr-docs/docs/introduction.md

 ![](img/cor/cor-browse-page-20160828.png Browse page of the ESIP COR)

 These pages document the most recent ORR software, which is deployed at the ESIP COR.
-As of August 2016, the MMI ORR deployment is uses the previous software release, and is documented in the [MMI web site's ORR documentation](https://marinemetadata.org/mmiorrusrman).
+As of August 2016, the MMI ORR deployment uses the previous software release, and is documented in the [MMI web site's ORR documentation](https://marinemetadata.org/mmiorrusrman).